2026 Arkfeld eDiscovery Conference

 James (Jacksy) Bilsborrow

-James Bilsborrow represents victims of environmental contamination, toxic exposure, and defective products in complex litigation nationwide.
+James Bilsborrow is co-chair of the Environmental, Toxic Tort & Consumer Protection group, representing victims of environmental contamination, toxic exposure, and defective products in complex litigation nationwide.

 Jeff Johnson